Pink-Crab/PinkCrab-Plugin-Framework-Docs/core/App/view.md

 ```

 A component class can be extended from `PinkCrab\Perique\Services\View\Component\Component`.
 Any properties defined with the components, regardless of visibility, will be passed into the template.

-The template path can be defined in a number of ways.
+The template path can be defined in a number of ways:

 * Global set of template Aliases.
 * Annotation `@view` on the class.